Orcalcium/OpenGL-Project-Template/ReadMe.md

 OpenGL_Project_Template/
 ├── code/
 │   └── main.cpp  #*write your code here*
-├── Debug/
+├── Debug/  #*your compiled executable will be here*
-│   └──glfw3.dll #*the dll library of GLFW*
 ├── include/
 │    ├── glad/
 │    │    └── glad.c
 │    │    └── glad.h
-│    ├── GLFW/  #*this directory contains the source code of GLFW*
+│    ├── GLFW/  #*this directory contains the source code of GLFW using git module*
 │    └──KHR
 ├── CMakeLists.txt
 ├── license